-This policy establishes the university’s position with respect to fraud; establishes the duty of university employees to report a suspicion of fraud as defined by this policy; provides protection from retaliation to those who, in good faith, report suspected fraudulent activity; defines consequences for fraudulent activity; and, outlines reporting processes and requirements.
+This policy establishes the university’s position with respect to fraud; outlines reporting processes and requirements; describes protections for those who, in good faith, report suspected fraudulent activity; and defines consequences for fraudulent activity.

-The university has adopted the Church Educational System (CES) Honor Code, which applies to all university-associated personnel (e.g., full and part-time faculty, administrative, staff, temporary, volunteer, etc.).
-All who represent the university are to maintain the highest standards of honor, integrity, morality, and consideration of others in personal and professional behavior.
-Fraudulent or unethical activity at the university constitutes a violation of the CES Honor Code and may subject the individual to disciplinary action up to and including termination of employment (see the Progressive Discipline Policy) as well as possible legal consequences.
+The university has adopted the Church Educational System (CES) Honor Code, which applies to all university-associated personnel (e.g., full and part-time faculty, administrative, staff, temporary, volunteer, etc.) and students.
+The university Personnel Conduct Policy also applies to all university-associated personnel.
+Fraudulent activity at the university constitutes a serious violation of the CES Honor Code and the Personnel Conduct Policy and may result in disciplinary action.

 Persons who cover up, obstruct the reporting of, or fail to report a fraud of which they are aware, may be subject to disciplinary action up to and including termination of employment as well as possible legal consequences.